Old Malden

-Old Malden is a ward of the Royal Borough of Kingston upon Thames in south London, 10 mi south west of Charing Cross.
+Old Malden is an area of the Royal Borough of Kingston upon Thames in south London, 10 mi south west of Charing Cross.
+It is between New Malden and Worcester Park, along the A2043 road, here named Malden Road.

-Malden Manor is an alternative name for part of Old Malden, popularised by the railway company that made up this name for its station here.
+Malden Manor is an alternative name for part of Old Malden, popularised by the name made up by Southern Railway for its local station built in 1938.

 History

 The area has a long history as the ancient parish of Malden, derived from the Old English mæl duna, meaning 'the cross on the hill'.

 Malden appears in Domesday Book of 1086 as Meldone, held partly by William de Wateville and partly by Robert de Wateville.
 Its domesday assets were: 4 hides and 3 virgates; 1 chapel, 1 mill worth 12s, 6½ ploughs, 5 acre of meadow, woodland worth 1 hog out of 7 hogs.
 It rendered £7 12s 0d.